Find Affordable College Courses

 Mount Pleasant, MI

-Central Michigan University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree radio, television and digital communication programs.
-Located in the distant town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.
+Central Michigan University came in at #7 in this year’s edition of the Most Popular Radio, TV & Digital Communication Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.

 Women make up 31% of the digital communication majors at the school.